MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Design

+The training phase of \TheName{} incorporates dynamic graph training, which offers significant advantages in terms of debugging and flexibility.
+In contrast, for enhanced stability and efficiency, the inference and deployment stages utilize a static graph.
+Figure~\ref{fig:inference_overall} illustrates the overall process of inference, which comprises six key steps: \begin{itemize}[leftmargin=*] \item Graph Fusion -- The original graph is merged with the corresponding distributed strategy to accommodate ultra-large-scale distributed training.
+This step involves eliminating parameter redundancy.

+\item Distillation and Compression -- The numerous experts in the teacher network are compressed through distillation and compression techniques, resulting in a student network with fewer experts.

+\item Graph Conversion -- The dynamic graph is converted into a static graph to enable subsequent optimization and deployment processes.
+Due to space limit, we introduce the detailed strategy of conversion in the external link\footnote{\url{https://www.paddlepaddle.org.cn/documentation/docs/en/guides/jit/basic_usage_en.html}}.

+\item Graph Segmentation -- Based on available inference resources and specific requirements, a rational distributed strategy is chosen either manually or automatically to partition the static graph into multiple distributed sub-graphs.
+Additional communication is added as needed.

+\item Optimization -- Pertinent Intermediate Representation (IR) Pass optimizations, such as kernel fusion, are applied to the distributed sub-graphs to further improve inference performance.

+\item Deployment -- The optimized sub-graphs are deployed on servers to provide efficient and reliable services. \end{itemize}

-It is worth mentioning that SE-MoE conjoins highly optimized transformers as well as MoE related kernels.
-We use the optimized methods that have been used in NVIDIA's BERT implementation in MLPerf 1.1~\cite{mattson2020mlperf} such as Fused Multi-head Attention, which is effective to reduce kernel launch time.
-For the MoE model, the unique kernels are made to improve H2D/D2H time by using CUDA Pinned Memory and customizing AlltoAll communication to minimize the number of layer transitions as much as possible.
-Specific inference performance experiment is shown in Section~\ref{sec:infer_exp}.
+It is important to note that \TheName{} combines highly optimized transformers and MoE-related kernels.
+We leverage optimized methods, such as Fused Multi-head Attention, which have been successfully employed in NVIDIA's BERT implementation for MLPerf 1.1~\cite{mattson2020mlperf}.
+These optimizations effectively reduce kernel launch time.
+For the MoE model, we have developed unique kernels to improve H2D/D2H (Host-to-Device/Device-to-Host) transfer time by utilizing CUDA Pinned Memory and customizing AlltoAll communication.
+Our aim is to minimize the number of layer transitions as much as possible.
+The details of these optimizations and their impact on the performance of \TheName{} are presented and discussed in Section~\ref{sec:infer_exp}.

-\subsection{Ring Memory Offloading}
+\subsubsection{Ring Memory Offloading}